Just a heads up!

 Think

 You don’t put your coat on a dusty, stone road for just anybody.
 You do it for royalty.
 The people waving tree branches and flinging down cloaks are welcoming Jesus into the capital city as if he’s a king.
-But then he does something very un-regal: entering the temple, the king begins to kick around tables and scream his lungs out.
+But then he does something very un-regal.
+Entering the temple, he begins to kick around tables and scream his lungs out.
 Now, Jesus isn’t in need of anger management here: he’s making a stand against the corruption of God’s holy place.
 He’s kicking up a storm about how far God’s people have strayed from God’s purposes.
-God has been squeezed out of his own home by corrupt, overly religious, people on the make, and he isn’t pleased about it.
+God has been squeezed out of his own home by corrupt, overly religious, people on the take, and he isn’t pleased about it.
 Who did this young penniless preacher think he was?
 The ‘holier-than-thou’ entourage end up wrong-footed when Jesus corrects them about his ‘right’ to do such things.
 You see, it all stems back to Day 1’s reading where a voice broke through the sky saying, ‘This is my son whom I love.’
 There’s the answer, right there.
-Jesus is the true King, God’s own Son.
+Jesus is the true king, God’s own son.
 He has the right (or authority) to do anything.
-Especially to put his father’s house back in order.
+Especially to put his Father’s house back in order.

 Pray